avatl/ReadMe-Generator/README.md

     Type 'node index.js' in the integrative terminal and answer the prompts, open the README file and watch it come to life!

   ### Usage
-    To streamline the creation of readme files
+    to streamline readme files

   ### License
     ISC

   ### Contributing
-    No other contributers for this project
+    No other contributers

   ### Badges

   ### Tests
-    No tests required
+    no tests required

   ### Questions